ahaffg/slothsnap/README.md

 ![Cards](/assets/images/readMeImages/readMeSlothCards.jpg)

-Ther are a further 2 pairs added for the medium level (8 pairs total) and one more for the hard (9 pairs in total.)
+There are a further 2 pairs added for the medium level (8 pairs total) and one more for the hard (9 pairs in total.)

 ![A Snuggle of Sloths](/assets/images/readMeImages/sloths_cards.png)

 ![False](/assets/images/false.png) ![Correct](/assets/images/correct.png)

 The two images in the help window are designed to give pictoral instructions to non-literate users so they can easily figure out game play for themselves without additional help.
 This is importance for confidence building, encouraging independence and building IT skills.
 ## Features
 Sloth Snap consists of three screens: